ashwani-bhat/emotion-analysis/README.md

-# sentiment-analysis-using-BERT
+# Emotion Analysis for SMILE Twitter dataset.

-Sentiment Analysis for SMILE Twitter dataset is performed.
+Dataset is taken from the following resource:

-_Wang, Bo; Tsakalidis, Adam; Liakata, Maria; Zubiaga, Arkaitz; Procter, Rob; Jensen, Eric (2016): SMILE Twitter Emotion dataset. figshare.
+> _Wang, Bo; Tsakalidis, Adam; Liakata, Maria; Zubiaga, Arkaitz; Procter, Rob; Jensen, Eric (2016): SMILE Twitter Emotion dataset. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.3187909.v2_

 - Google colab was used with GPU (Tesla T4) provided by Google as the runtime machine.
 - The dataset is having following sentiment classes.